 8.6 Single Leg Squat

 A single-leg squat type of squat is an intermediate to advanced workout.
 You should only move on to single-leg squats after you have learned the squat movement on both legs.
+But if you are new to this move, it can also be adjusted using a chair or table, etc.

-8.6.1 How to do a Perfect Single Leg Squat at Home
+8.6.1 How to Do a Perfect Single-Leg Squat at Home

 You don’t need any exercise machine to perform a single-leg squat at home.